stagestop/stagestop.github.io/MODERNIZATION.md

 - Owl Carousel → Splide or Swiper
 - Magnific Popup → removed in `T004D`; replaced with dependency-free modal
 - jQuery Shuffle → removed in `T004D`; replaced with vanilla filtering and existing grid layout
-- Font Awesome 4 → Bootstrap Icons, Font Awesome 6, Lucide, or inline SVGs
+- Font Awesome 4 → removed in `T004G`; replaced with inline SVGs
+- Material Icons → removed in `T004G`; replaced with inline SVGs

 Goal: